Dave Prater: Stax years (1965–1968)

 They were signed in late 1964 by Jerry Wexler to Atlantic Records, with an agreement that allowed them to record in Memphis with Stax Records.
 Their first two singles failed to chart, but the duo's November 1965 single, "You Don't Know Like I Know," started a series of ten straight top twenty Billboard R&B hits, including "Hold On, I'm Comin'" (1966), "You Got Me Hummin'" (1966), "When Something Is Wrong with My Baby" (1967), "Soul Man" (1967), and "I Thank You" (1968).
 Starting with "Hold On, I'm Comin'", Moore was typically given the lead vocal (first verse and lead voice in chorus) on most of their recordings.
 Prater sang the tenor lead first verse on their only ballad to become a hit single, "When Something Is Wrong with My Baby", demonstrating an impressive vocal range in the upper register.

-All of their biggest hits were written and produced by Isaac Hayes and David Porter, who worked as songwriters for Stax.
-Sam & Dave's Stax records also benefited greatly from the backing of the Stax house band, Booker T. & the M.G.'s, and the Stax horn section, The Mar-Keys.
-These highly regarded musicians co-wrote (often without credit) and contributed greatly to the recordings.
-Sam & Dave's Stax recordings through 1967 were engineered by Stax founder and co-owner Jim Stewart, who created the "Memphis sound" at Stax by recording sessions essentially live in a single take.
-The combination of all of these respected talents contributed to the unique sound and commercial success of Sam & Dave's Stax recordings.
+Their biggest hits were written and produced by Isaac Hayes and David Porter, who worked as songwriters for Stax.
+Sam & Dave's Stax records also had from the backing of the Stax house band, Booker T. & the M.G.'s, and the Stax horn section, The Mar-Keys.
+These musicians co-wrote (often without credit) and contributed greatly to the recordings.
+Sam & Dave's Stax recordings through 1967 were engineered by Stax founder and co-owner Jim Stewart, who created the "Memphis sound" at Stax by recording sessions in a single take.
+The combination of all of these contributed to the sound and commercial success of Sam & Dave's Stax recordings.